3DFin/grid-graph/README.md

      distant surround: the neighbor _v_ + (2, 0, 0, 0) is at the same
      distance as the neighbor _v_ + (1, 1, 1, 1).

-A graph with _V_ vertices and _E_ edges is represented either as adjacency list (array of _E_ edges given as ordered pair of vertices), or as forward-star, where edges are numeroted (from 0 to _E_ − 1) so that all edges originating from a same vertex are consecutive, and represented by the following parameters:
+A graph with _V_ vertices and _E_ edges is represented either as edge list (array of _E_ edges given as ordered pair of vertices), or as forward-star, where edges are numeroted (from 0 to _E_ − 1) so that all edges originating from a same vertex are consecutive, and represented by the following
+parameters:

  - `first_edge` - array of length _V_ + 1, indicating for each vertex, the
     first edge starting from the vertex (or, if there are none, starting from